-Tessa: Cloud N Wilk’s Audacious Darling TDI, CGCA, CGCU, BN, RE, TKN
+Tessa: Cloud N Wilk’s Audacious Darling TDI, CGCA, CGCU, CD, RE, TKN

 obedience, nosework, Website Manager